-The Volunteer Coordinator shall be appointed by the Administration Lieutenant.
+The Volunteer Coordinator shall be appointed by the Chief of Police or the Chief's designee.
 The function of the Volunteer Coordinator is to provide a central coordinating point for effective volunteer management within the Department, and to direct and assist staff and volunteer efforts to jointly provide more productive services.
 The Volunteer Coordinator should work with other Department staff on an ongoing basis to assist in the development and implementation of volunteer-staffed positions.